yifso/nteract/docs/creating-data-visualizations-in-nteract.md

 Matplotlib is one of the most popular plotting tools in the open source ecosystem.
 A variety of academic and industry contexts use the Python library and it is a great starting point for anyone looking to dive into data visualization.

 The nteract example notebook below demonstrates getting started with Matplotlib.
 Install the required dependencies for this example notebook before continuing.
-Python setup, Installing the dependencies varies depending on your Python setup.
+For [Python](https://www.python.org/downloads/) setup, install the dependencies according to your use case.

-The example below of the necessary dependency installations refer to a global Python3 installation.
+The example below of the necessary dependency installations refer to a global Python installation.

 ```
-$ python3 -m pip install pandas requests matplotlib seaborn
+$ python -m pip install pandas requests matplotlib seaborn
 ```

 After installation, open the example notebook in the menu bar.